squid-cache/squid-cache.github.io/Translations.rst

  * Check that your preferred language is available for auto-translated pages.
 The ones installed can be seen in your squid error directory as a bunch of folders named after their ISO codes: (en, en-gb, etc.).
  * Add ''error_default_language'' option to squid.conf with the code/folder-name for the language.
 This will provide a suitable default language if none can be negotiated with the browser.
  * Remove ''error_directory'' from squid.conf
+ * Optional: download newest translations and languages [[http://www.squid-cache.org/Versions/langpack/|package]]

 Reconfigure or restart squid.

 '''NP:''' Languages specified by their full name (ie ''English'') are not able to be auto-negotiated.

 === Now I keep getting: "Unable to load default language.
-Reset to English" ===
+Reset to English." ===

 The language code you have entered in squid.conf for ''error_default_language'' does not match any of the currently installed error page translations.

-Check that you spelled it correctly, it must match the ISO code used for one of the directory names in your squid errors directory.
+Check that you spelled it correctly, it must match the ISO codes used for one of the directory names in your squid errors directory.

 '''NP:''' This only affects the backup language, if the users preferred is not available.